Stacks Image 390

 Château de Versailles’ website serves up a treasure trove of contemporary and historical information online, from DISCOVER The History of the Palace video, to the interactive Gallery of Great Characters, including key artists and architects André le Nôtre, Louis Le Vau, Charles Le Brun, Jules Hardouin-Mansart, and The Palace: From the Seat of Power to a Museum, inaugurated by Louis-Philippe in 1837, dedicated "to all the glories of France.”

 The Palace of Versailles presents many operas, concerts, gala evening and ballets in some of its exceptional sites, including the Royal Opera and the Royal Chapel.
-Revised performance schedules are set for Operas, Concerts, Theatre & Ballets for the 2024 season.
+Performance schedules are set for Operas, Concerts, Theatre & Ballets, and Events for the 2024-2025 season

 Click here for essential information